Kirito-Emo/Appunti-ACW/README.md

 - Transmission Lines
 - Antenna Fundamentals
 - Cantenna(s)
+- Array of Antennas
+- Propagation Mechanisms
+- Link Budget (Loss)

-## Attention!
+## Attention #1
 > The main file is written in Markdown with some elements in LaTeX, so, to decently view it, especially for expression, open the file in some application which supports these features (like [Logseq](https://logseq.com/) or [Obsidian](https://obsidian.md/) or something similar).
->

-This repo is in construction, so it is not fully completed, but it will be soon, so stay updated if you are interested
+This repo is in construction, so it is not fully completed, but it will be soon, so stay updated if you are interested!

 ## Attention #2
-It has been uploaded the PDF directory, which contains all the main files (*like "1 - Transmission Lines.md"*) converted in PDF (for all the lazy of you)
+It has been uploaded the PDF directory, which contains all the main files (the notes, *like "1 - Transmission Lines.md"*) converted in PDF (for all the lazy of you)

 ### P.P.S.
 Leave a star if you like this work of mine, please